woa-vayu/POCOX3Pro-Guides/en/ffu.md

 ### Booting into FFU mode

-- Plug your phone into your computer while booted in Fastboot and press **Manual Mode** (the rotation icon on the left) in WOA Device Manager.
+- Plug your phone into your computer while booted in Fastboot or TWRP and press **Manual Mode** (the rotation icon on the left) in WOA Device Manager.

 - In the newly opened menu, click **Switch to Windows-mode**, then hold the **volume down** button until the QR code and wrench icons appear on the screen.